 It is also rather more rumbustious and physical with a lot of clapping, stamping and twirling of partners.

-Reeling groups do a very limited range of dances (about nine in all, all of which are listed below).
+Reeling groups do a very limited range of dances (about eleven in all, all of which are listed below).
 This makes it easer for newcomers and people who only dance occasionally to learn them and join in.

 For reeling groups in London, click here.